alexmekic/clonezillaserver-deployment/README.md

-# Clonezilla PXE Server Deployment Script
+# Deploy a Clonezilla PXE Server
 Easily create a Clonezilla PXE server for restoring images over the network with minimum configuration required

 ## Features